NOAA-GFDL/MDTF-diagnostics/diagnostics/TUTT/doc/TUTT.rst

    :width: 75 %

    Figure 1.
-Solid gray curve denotes the postions where the climatological seasonal-mean Ug equals to 2 m/s in JRA-55 reanalysis from 1958 to 2014.
+Solid gray curve denotes the postions where the climatological seasonal-mean Ug equals 2 m/s in JRA-55 reanalysis from 1958 to 2014.
 Dashed white line indicates the reference latitude.
 Estimated Pacific TUTT and Atlantic TUTT indices are shown above the figure.
 Background shaded field is climatolgoical 200-hPa geopotential height (gpm).

 Descriptions of outputted .txt files: